Online Learning with Abstention: Additional material for the stochastic setting

-We want to choose $s_i$ sufficiently large so that the second term is bounded while at the same time $s_i$ has a mild dependence on $T$.
+We wish to choose $s_i$ sufficiently large so that the second term is bounded but so that it admits a mild dependence on $T$.
 Now, whenever $I_t=i$, by the design of the algorithm, it must be the case that the upper confidence bound of $i$ is smaller than that of any other expert.
 Thus,

-where $*$ is the best-in-class expert.
+where $*$ denotes the best-in-class expert.
 We now use the terms $\mu_{*}$, $\mu_i$ and $S_{i,t-1}$ to reorder the first event in the probability on the right-hand side of the last expression as follows:

 If we can show that the third term is negative, then the first and second term must be positive.
 Moreover, we will further show that the first and second terms can only be positive with an extremely low probability that is bounded by a constant independent of $T$.
 Furthermore, the third term will be negative whenever the slack term in the upper confidence bound is small enough, which amounts to choosing $s_i$ large enough.